rust-lang/book/2018-edition/src/appendix-01-keywords.md

 This feature is useful for a few reasons, but the primary motivation was inter-edition situations.
 For example, `try` is not a keyword in the 2015 edition, but is in the 2018 edition.
-So if you have a library that is written in Rust 2015 and has a `try` function, to call it in Rust 2018, you'll need to use the raw identifier.
+So if you have a library that is written in Rust 2015 and has a `try` function, to call it in Rust 2018, you’ll need to use the raw identifier.